Grow basil in Texas

 Basil is an annual herb.
 It completes its life cycle in one growing season.
-To have it come back the next year, just let it seed itself.
+To have it come back the following year, just let it seed itself.
 Allow the flowers to dry on the plant to release the seeds.
-The following growing season, baby basil plants will emerge in random places in the garden.
+When the growing season arrives, baby basil plants will emerge in random places in the garden.

 Varieties of basil